top of page

 That said, Germany is not perfect.
-It is very good, but it is not perfect.
+It is good, but it is not perfect.
 Also - and this might sound odd to you if you watch too much news in the United States - it is not necessarily an easier place to live than, say, the UAE or Vietnam.

 I'll explain.